-35th ANNUAL GENDER STUDIES SYMPOSIUM
+37th ANNUAL GENDER STUDIES SYMPOSIUM LEWIS & CLARK COLLEGE

-LEWIS & CLARK COLLEGE March 9-11, 2016
+March 7-9, 2018

-You are invited to submit proposals for presentation at the 35th Annual Lewis & Clark College Gender Studies Symposium, March 9-11, 2016.
+You are invited to submit proposals for presentation at the 37th Annual Lewis & Clark College Gender Studies Symposium, March 7-9, 2018.

-This interdisciplinary symposium is designed to bring together people from academia, activism, and the arts to examine concepts of fun and play in relation to gender and sexuality.
+This interdisciplinary symposium is designed to bring together people from academia, activism, and the arts to examine concepts of security in relation to gender and sexuality.

-We are accepting proposals for individual academic papers, full panels, hands-on workshops, roundtable discussions, readings, and artistic productions.
-Please see our explanations below of the different presentation formats.
-We especially welcome interactive sessions.
+We are accepting proposals for individual academic papers (each lasting 15-20 minutes), full panels, hands-on workshops, roundtable discussions, readings, and artistic productions.
+Please see the final page of this CFP for our explanations of the different presentation formats.
+We are particularly interested in interactive sessions.

-All presentations examining issues of gender and sexuality will be considered, but we especially welcome those focusing on questions of play.
+All presentations examining issues of gender and sexuality will be considered, but we especially welcome those focusing on personal, communal, and global questions of security and insecurity.
 To generate some thinking, we offer the following list of possible topics for exploration, but we stress that presentations do not need to address these areas of inquiry: